PopovicDev/config-vault/README.md

 - Started the user authentication process

 ### 28.04.2025.
-- Finished all the APIs for User authentication, frontend still uncompleted
+- Finished all the APIs for User authentication

+### 30.04.2025.
+- Finished the frontend part for user authentication
+- Minor API fixes